uniba-dsg/BPELlint/README.md

 The folder `Testcases/betsy` is copied by hand for convenience from *betsy* `src/main/tests/files`.
 Checkout https://github.com/uniba-dsg/betsy to get the latest version.

+The environment variable `ISABEL_SA_RULES` constrains the SA rules that are validated.
+When `ISABEL_SA_RULES` is not set or set to `all` then all SA rules are validated if set to `61,2,10` then SA00002, SA00010 and SA00061 are validated.

 # Authors (in alphabetical order)

 David Bimamisa, Christian Preissinger, Stephan Schuberth